Guideian-Angel/Craftdle-Backend/README.md

 ## Environment Variables
 The application requires the following environment variables to be set in a `.env` file:

 - `DATABASE_URL` – Connection string for MySQL database
 - `BACKENDURL` – Base URL of the backend server
 - `ENCRYPTION_KEY` – Key used for encryption
 - `GMAILADDRESS` – Email address for outgoing emails
-- `GMAILPASSWORD` – Password for Gmail integration
+- `GMAILPASSWORD` – App password for Gmail

-A `.env` file should be obtained from an existing developer.
+#### Obtain Gmail Password
+Follow the instructions at [Google Support](https://support.google.com/mail/answer/185833) to generate an app password for Gmail.

+### Note on Password Reset Functionality
+The password reset functionality has limitations when running on `localhost`:
+- Images in the email cannot load because Gmail cannot access `localhost`.
+- The functionality only works if the email is accessed on the same machine where the server is running.